Who cares if it’s true?

 BS3: In 1976, a football player bragged to a circle of friends that he had received a 725 score (out of 800 maximum) on one part of the SAT test.
 After he left, a smartass classmate observed that SAT scores then only ended in zeroes, so he could not even possibly be telling the truth.
 (Yes, that smartass was me.)

 Many factors are combining to produce a rich medium of agar in which the bullshit bacterium prospers.
 The postmodernists (building on Pontius Pilate’s “what is truth?”
 (John 18:38)) deny even the possibility of knowing an objective reality.
-We tend to see morality as a personal not doctrinal principle—if it makes no sense to be true to facts, why not instead be true to yourself, or better yet to what you can project yourself to be?
-With today’s distrust of media sources and eggheaded intellectuals, and everyone accessing only the news sources that cater to his or her existing views and prejudices, the risk of getting caught in bullshit has declined dramatically.
-Its sheer prevalence deprives the risk of getting caught of its once scandalous consequence.
+We tend to see morality as a personal not doctrinal principle—if it makes no sense to be true to facts, why not instead be true to yourself, or hey, better yet, to what you can project yourself to be?
+With today’s distrust of media sources and eggheaded intellectuals, and everyone accessing only the news sources that cater to his or her existing views and prejudices, the risk of getting caught in bullshitdom has declined dramatically.
+Its sheer prevalence deprives actually getting caught of a once scandalous consequence.

-“Botshit” is an emergent term for the uncritical use of output of large language model (LLM) generative artificial intelligence (AI).
-AI is indifferent to the truth of its hallucinations, as its principal goal is to produce a good impression on the inquirer.
+“Botshit” according to the Harvard Business Review is an emergent term for the uncritical adoption of the output of large language model (LLM) generative artificial intelligence (AI).
+AI is indifferent to the truth of its hallucinations, as its principal effect (goal?) seems to be making a good impression on the inquirer.
 As between AI and the user, it is far from clear which is the master and which is the servant.

-Where is the knotted rope with which we can climb out of the pit of bullshit in which we are mired?
-Frankfurt’s works illustrate some philosophical techniques of plotting an escape route.
+Where is the knotted rope with which we can clamber out of the pit of muck in which we are mired?
+Frankfurt’s companion volume On Truth illustrates some philosophical techniques of plotting an escape route.
 I doubt they will work on bred-in-the-bone deceivers, but they are inspiring to those of us who are amateurs and dilettantes.

 1. There are truths.
-There are no postmodernists in the university aeronautics and astronautics department, because people in their field die, from both lies and indifference.
+There are no postmodernists in the university aeronautics and astronautics department, because in those fields people can die, whether from lies or from indifference.
 There may be interpretational issues at the margin but as Clemenceau said, future historians of 1914 “will not say that Belgium invaded Germany.”
-(Georges spoke before the 2025 Russia-Ukraine war-origin bullshit.)
+(Georges spoke before the 2025 Russia-Ukraine war-origin bullshittery.)

 3. Truth defines and delineates our selves.
-This is an arcane argument.
-When reality doesn’t conform to our wishes, it’s clear those aspects are not part of us.
+This one is an arcane and elevated argument.
+When reality doesn’t conform to our wishes, it’s pretty clear those aspects are distinct from us.
 The truth tells us, “Welcome to Reality City Limits.”
-Truth allows us to recognize ourselves as beings separate from other beings (the source of compassion, among other vices and virtues) and from the universe (the source of spiritual wonder).
-We as distinct persons cannot fail to take seriously factuality and reality, wherefore we cannot fail to care about truth.
+Truth lets us perceive ourselves as beings separate from other beings (the source of compassion, among other virtues and vices) and from the universe (the source of spiritual wonder).
+We as individual persons cannot fail to take seriously “factuality” and “reality,” wherefore Frankfurt concludes we cannot fail to care about truth.

 A Restatement coda: